833.200.0213

 1. What is the AVCO method of inventory?

 The AVCO (Average Cost or Average Value of Cost) method of inventory is an accounting approach used to determine the cost of goods sold (COGS) and the value of remaining inventory.
 It calculates an average cost for inventory items by dividing the total cost of goods available for sale by the total number of units available.
-This method is often used to simplify inventory valuation, especially when dealing with items that have consistent or stable purchase prices over time.
+This method is often used to simplify inventory valuation, especially for items with consistent or stable purchase prices over time.

 2. How do you calculate average cost inventory?